 La’o Hamutuk has serious doubts that such an analysis will prove that the benefits of bringing the Sunrise pipeline to Timor-Leste are enough to justify its huge costs, risks and social impacts.
-But even if they are, the recent agreement to purchase ConocoPhillips’ 30% share is insufficient to ensure that the pipeline will come here.
+But even if they are, the recent agreements to purchase 57% participation from ConocoPhillips and Shell are insufficient to ensure that the pipeline will come here.
 This list was written in September 2018, with mid-2019 updated information in [brackets] after each item.

 Chief Negotiator Xanana Gusmão returned to a hero's welcome in Timor-Leste on 8 October, calling on everyone to unite to bring the Sunrise pipeline to Timor-Leste, which he said it was clear would happen.

 On 22 October, Xanana was interviewed in GMN-TV's Grand Intervista program about g7+ and the Sunrise buyout (55-minute Tetum video on YouTube; Sunrise discussion starts 21 minutes in).
 To facilitate access, you can download a lower-resolution video (34 MB) of the Sunrise portion.
-GMN's evening news also broadcast a two-minute excerpt of the key points (1.5 MB video).
+GMN's evening news also broadcast a two-minute excerpt of the key points (1.5 MB video, Tetum/English transcript).
 In response to those who question the cost or feasibility of the project, the Chief Negotiator said "I don't care" and encouraged viewers to trust that "I will win" and prove the naysayers wrong, as he did in the struggle for Timor-Leste's independence.
-A few weeks later, he acknowledged that Sunrise could cost Timor-Leste $2.5 billion for the upstream work that the joint venture will do, plus another $5 billion for the pipeline and LNG Plant.
+A few weeks later, Xanana acknowledged that Sunrise could cost Timor-Leste $2.5 billion for the upstream work that the joint venture will do, plus another $5 billion for the pipeline and LNG Plant.
 With the 21 November purchase of Shell's 27% share, the nation's share of the upstream costs alone could be over $4 billion.

-Timor-Leste's Government is preparing the General State Budget for 2019.
-On 22 October, the acting Minister of Finance announced that the budget will be larger than expected, and TimorGAP President Francisco Monteiro said it will include $350 million for Sunrise buyout, as well as $24 million more for the Ministry of Petroleum and Minerals, twice as much as MPM's average allocation during the past six years.
+Timor-Leste's Government proposed the General State Budget for 2019.
+On 22 October, the acting Minister of Finance announced that the budget will be larger than expected, and TimorGAP President Francisco Monteiro said it will include $350 million for Sunrise buyout from ConocoPhillips, as well as $24 million more for the Ministry of Petroleum and Minerals, twice as much as MPM's average allocation during the past six years.
 As presented to Parliament on 8 November, the proposed budget law doesn't have much detail:

-Timor-Leste will have to invest at least ten billion dollars more (and perhaps much more) in capital expenditures to implement the Sunrise and Tasi Mane projects, and 90% of these costs have never been mentioned in published State Budget forecasts, which go through 2023.
+Timor-Leste will have to invest at least 14 billion dollars more (and perhaps much more) in capital expenditures to implement the Sunrise and Tasi Mane projects, and 90% of these costs have never been mentioned in published State Budget forecasts, which go through 2023.
 La'o Hamutuk has roughly estimated them as shown in the table at right, in millions of U.S. dollars (an updated version is below):